Hell Boats

-Hell Boats is a 1970 Technicolor British war film directed by Paul Wendkos that was filmed in Malta.
+Hell Boats is a 1970 British war film directed by Paul Wendkos that was filmed in Malta.
 It stars James Franciscus, Elizabeth Shepherd, and Ronald Allen in a story about British Motor Torpedo Boats in the Mediterranean in World War II.
 It was the last film made by Oakmont Productions, a branch of Mirisch Films.
 The film's technical advisor was Lieutenant Commander Ian Nagle Douglas Cox, who was awarded the Distinguished Service Order while serving in HMS Malcolm in 1940.